 7.4.1.
-Supervisor's Responsibility - The Supervisor must be present at a skills bout and must ensure the boxers' ages and weights are within the allowed tolerances set out in the England Boxing rule book.
-The Supervisor has the right to request the referee to stop a skills bout at any stage if he/she feels that the bout is not being carried out in the way in which it is intended.
-If the supervisor feels that a boxer has advanced beyond the level required by a skills bout, they must consult with the referee and ONLY if both are in agreement, 'No Further Skills Bouts' should be written clearly in the boxer's BCR1 card.
+Supervisor's Responsibility - The Supervisor must be present at a skills bout and must ensure the Boxer's ages and weights are within the allowed tolerances set out in the England Boxing rule book.
+The Supervisor has the right to request the Referee to stop a skills bout at any stage if he/she feels that the bout is not being carried out in the way in which it is intended.
+If the Supervisor feels that a Boxer has advanced beyond the level required by a skills bout, they must consult with the Referee and ONLY if both are in agreement, 'No Further Skills Bouts' should be written clearly in the Boxer's BCR1 card.

 7.4.2.
-Referee's Responsibility - The referee must ensure that skills bouts are very strictly controlled, and that boxers and coaches know their responsibilities.
-If a boxer fails to adhere to the rules or spirit of the bout, a caution should be issued.
-If his/her cautions are not heeded, the referee has the right to stop a skills bout at any stage if he/she feels that the bout is not being carried out in the manner in which it is intended.
+Referee's Responsibility - The Referee must ensure that skills bouts are very strictly controlled, and that Boxers and Coaches know their responsibilities.
+If a Boxer fails to adhere to the rules or spirit of the bout, a caution should be issued.
+If his/her cautions are not heeded, the Referee has the right to stop a skills bout at any stage if they feels that the bout is not being carried out in the manner in which it is intended.

 7.4.3.
-Coach's Responsibility - A coach must fully understand the rules of a skills bout and the manner by which it is to be carried out.
+Coach's Responsibility - A Coach must fully understand the rules of a skills bout and the manner by which it is to be carried out.
 The Coach must ensure the bout runs according to the rules and in the spirit in which it is intended, ensuring there is no heavy punching, aggression, or unsportsmanlike behaviour during the bout.

 7.4.4.
-MC Responsibility - The MC is to announce that a skills bout is taking place and briefly explains to the spectators its purpose and its outcome.
+Announcer Responsibility - The Announcer is to announce that a skills bout is taking place and briefly explains to the spectators its purpose and its outcome.
 This is to ensure that the correct environment is set before the bout starts.